CSCfi/sd-lock-util/README.md

   Lock a file or folder.

 Options:
   --container TEXT           Container where the files will be uploaded.
   --project-id TEXT          Project id of the project used in uploading.
   --project-name TEXT        Project name of the project used in uploading.
   --owner TEXT               Owner of the shared container.
   --os-auth-url TEXT         Openstack authentication backend URL.
   --sd-connect-address TEXT  Address used when connecting to SD Connect.
-  --sd-api-token TEXT          Token to use for authentication with SD
+  --sd-api-token TEXT        Token to use for authentication with SD Connect.
-                               Connect.
-  --no-content-upload TEXT     Upload headers and encrypt in place.
+  --no-content-upload        Upload headers and encrypt in place.
 User will
                              provide the upload script afterwards.
-  --no-preserve-original TEXT  Remove original files after encrypting.
+  --no-preserve-original     Remove original files after encrypting.
+  --no-check-certificate     Don't check TLS certificate for authenticity.
+                             (develompent use only)
+  --no-check-certificate     Don't check TLS certificate for authenticity.
+                             (develompent use only)
+  --verbose                  Print more information.
+  --debug                    Print debug information.
+  --progress                 Display file progress information.
   --help                     Show this message and exit.
 ```

 ```